rahatlou/CMP/README.md

 # Computing Methods in Physics

 This is the material used during my course.
+You can find all information about the course at (http://www.roma1.infn.it/people/rahatlou/cmp/ "Computing Methods in Physics")

 - Introduction to the course: [pdf](lec00/introduction.pdf)